Welcome to the most complete guide to the best landmarks in Madrid.

 Since there are many points of interest in Madrid to explore, it can be difficult for a first-time visitor to figure out what to prioritize during your stay.

 » Check out my popular post: End-to-end Madrid travel guide.

-Besides, although most of Madrid´s most famous landmarks are clustered together in the city center, some relevant monuments in Madrid are dotted throughout the city.
+Besides, although most of the most famous Madrid landmarks are clustered together in the city center, some relevant monuments are dotted throughout the city.

 Therefore, I have put together in this post the most important Madrid landmarks to help you to plan and optimize your trip to Spain.
 The Madrid Tourist Map can also help you easily locate the top-rated attractions, ensuring you don’t miss out on any of the city’s delights.

 Notice that all the points of interest mentioned are inside M-30, the orbital motorway that circles the central districts of Madrid.
 This way, you can easily access all of them on foot or by public transport.

 For your convenience, I have grouped the most popular Madrid landmarks by area and neighborhood.
 This way, you can easily include them in your planning and identify the ones of your interest.

 In addition, for the main areas, I have attached a free interactive map with the most important tourist spots in Madrid.

 Palacio Real de Madrid (Royal Palace)